physera/workplace-lambda/README.md

 * Under environment variables, you'll need to set the following values:
   * `FB_API_TOKEN` - Set this to the api token you requested from Workplace in the previous steps.
   * `FB_GROUP_ID` - Set this to the numeric ID of the group you want to post to.
-  * `HELPSCOUT_KEY` - Set this to a sufficiently long/complicated secret key you want to use to sign Helpscout requests.
-Take note of it
 * Click through on the API Gateway trigger and expand the details to get the URL of the endpoint and take note of it.